IBM/trusted-service-identity/docs/spire-on-openshift.md

 Installation of the Tornjak and SPIRE server has completed.
 We will use the script output for the next steps.

 ## Step 2.
-Installing SPIRE Agents on OpenShift (including the remote clusters)
+Installing SPIRE Agents on OpenShift
+These steps include the remote cluster installation

 ### Create a Project (Kubernetes namespace)
 Typically SPIRE agents are installed in `spire` namespace.